 Other versions of the Chair include:

-The High Chair, which has back support and handles and is sometimes removable.
+The Electric Chair, which has back support and handles that are sometimes removable.

-The Electric Chair or Baby Chair, also with back support but the springs are up by the shoulders and there is no pedal.
+The Baby Chair, which also has back support, but the springs are by the shoulders with handles attached, and there is no pedal.

 The chair, like the other apparatus', boasts a variety of exercises that work the Four S's of Pilates: Strength, Stability, Stretch and Stamina!